xnacly/blog/content/posts/2025/porting-a-segmented-list-from-c-to-rust.md

 > backed by mmap, my handrolled generic segmented list and everything around
 > that"_**.

-## Segmented Lists vs Dynamic arrays
+# Segmented Lists vs Dynamic Arrays

 Vectors suck at growing a lot, because: